mkoohafkan/mkoohafkan.github.io/about.md

 large spatial and longitudinal datasets from long-term environmental sensor networks.

-I currently work as a research GIS analyst with the Washington State Department of Ecology's
+I currently work as a research GIS specialist with the Washington State Department of Ecology's
 [Spills Response Program](https://ecology.wa.gov/About-us/Get-to-know-us/Our-Programs/Spills-Prevention-Preparedness-Response).
 I am the technical lead for complex spatial and geostatistical